-We encourage all students to apply using the FAFSA or California Dream Act Application (for AB 540 students) so that they will be considered for all available federal and state financial aid programs.
+We encourage all students to apply using the FAFSA so that they will be considered for all of the federal and state financial aid programs.

-The BOG Fee Waiver is offered by the California Community Colleges.
-The BOG Fee Waiver waives enrollment fees.
-Applicants are not required to be enrolled in a specific number of units or courses to receive the BOG Fee Waiver.
-The BOG Fee Waiver does not waive the student health fee.
+The BOGFW is offered by the California Community Colleges.
+BOGFW waives the \$46 per unit enrollment fee.
+Applicants do not have to be enrolled in a specific number of units or courses to receive the BOG Fee Waiver.
+All BOG Fee Waiver recipients are required to pay the student health fee.

-You are eligible to apply for a BOG Fee Waiver if you are:
+You are eligible to apply for a BOGFW if you are: